kyliepace/stock-price-challenge/README.md

 ## What I Did Differently

 ## What I Would Do Differently If I Were to Spend More Time On This

+- more clever redis strategy, perhaps make use of a sorted range to store data by date and query a range of dates, so that stock data for a given day is not duplicated across different ranges

+- request body param validation

 - containerize with Docker, depending on deployment strategy & infrastructure

 - use a cloud redis instance